 You may not use a melee weapon in combat while holding a bow; you must drop the bow before using another weapon.
-You may never block or deflect with a bow, including any missile weapon.
+You may never block with a bow.
 Participants blocking with bows will lose their arching privileges.

 Crossbow and Bolts (Red, missile weapons)